Latin & Classics

 ‘Enriching, fascinating, fun, really useful and a serious mental work out’ – just some of the words students use to describe Latin at Ffynone.

-Latin provides the root words for all of the modern sciences, giving students a head start when learning these specialised vocabularies, including medicine.
-It is also the language of law and government, and is invaluable for the business or law student.
+Latin is the foundation of many Western European languages and provides the root words for all of the modern sciences including medicine, giving students a head start when learning these specialised vocabularies.

 Latin at Ffynone House

 By setting the language in its historical context and bringing Roman people to life, we inspire curiosity and deepen critical understanding.
 The discipline of Latin also helps to develop attention to detail, accuracy and logic.
 This may be why many of our students choose to pursue Latin to examination levels and achieve excellent results.